Growing Potatoes takes up

 the effort.

 I disagree.
-There is nothing nicer than digging up your own
+There is nothing better than digging up, and eating your

 potatoes and you can spread out the cropping season by harvesting new